 The tour schedule is subject to change.
 We suggest that you call or visit TheFreedomTrail.org for the current tour schedule.
 Box office hours are listed below.
 Options

 Thursday-Sunday Tours (booth closes at 3:00 pm on Sundays), Walk Into History® Tours may depart daily at 10:30 am, 11:30 am and 3:30 pm; North End Tours may depart at 1:30 pm and 2:30 pm (mid-April through mid-November), and (July–August) Pirates & Patriots® Tour departs Saturdays and Sundays at 1:00 pm.

 Daily, 9:00 am–5:00 pm.
 May be closed major U.S. holidays.

-Restrictions: Reservations are required if you are travelling with a group of 10 or more.
+Restrictions: Reservations are required if you are traveling with a group of 10 or more and these groups will be split up to experience tours at different times, based upon availability.
 Please call ahead to make arrangements.
 Specialty tours such as the Historic Holiday Stroll and Historic Pub Crawl are not included.
 However, if you are interested in taking the Pirates & Patriots Tour or the North End Tour instead of the Walk Into History Tour, your Go Boston Card will be honored at the ArtsBoston BosTix Booth location only (Tuesday-Sunday from Mid-April until November).